MathManuelHinz/MathManuelHinz.github.io/_posts/2020-08-13-distance-is-relative.md

 # Distance is relative: Introduction (WIP)

-Most people could probably calculate the distance between two points and even more have an intuition about what the distance represents.
+Most people could probably calculate the distance between two points and even more have an intuition about how distance works.
 But what is the distance between two strings ?
 Can we choose another meaningful way to talk about the distance between points ?
 What exactly characterizes the idea of "distance" ?
 While those topics are often discussed in introductory college / university courses, I want to give a collection of the different concepts, as they appear in both mathematics and computer science.

 ## Examples